julber95/gan-drs-enhancement-DL/README.md

 # Improving GANs with Discriminator Rejection Sampling (DRS)

-**A deep learning project exploring techniques to improve Generative Adversarial Networks (GANs) through Discriminator Rejection Sampling (DRS) and soft truncation.**
+**A deep learning project exploring techniques to improve Generative Adversarial Networks (GANs) through Discriminator Rejection Sampling (DRS) and truncation.**
 The goal is to enhance the **diversity and quality** of generated samples by leveraging the discriminator’s confidence scores to filter outputs.

 ---